HomeLatest NewsBFSIIndustry upbeat about infra spending and technology push in Budget 2021

 Preferred Source of Google

-The broader focus on the budget on increasing consumption and infrastructure spending by the government will have a positive impact on the hospitality sector, said senior executives.
-Also, the industry seems to be upbeat about the government push to launch multiple data analytics, AI, ML-driven models for e-security, e-education, e- consultation, and compliance management.
+The broader focus on the on increasing consumption and infrastructure spending by the government will have a positive impact on the hospitality sector, said senior executives.
+Also, the industry seems to be upbeat about the government push to launch multiple analytics, AI, ML-driven models for e-security, e-education, e- consultation, and compliance management.

 They said that the prospect of using Artificial Intelligence and Machine Learning in GST Fraud Tracking is quite motivating and intriguing.
 Also, the government’s continued support for the startup is uplifting as it is setting aside Rs 15,700 crore in FY22 and has reduced margin money requirement from 25% to 15% for startups.
 Below are the views of some industry CXOs on Budget 2021.